Sobeston/zig.guide/chapter-1.md

 }
 ```

-All fields must be given a value.
+Fields may be given defaults:

 <!--fail_test-->
 ```zig